Bennito L. Kelty

 Other No Kings Protests in Colorado

-No Kings 2 protests are planned around the Denver area and throughout Colorado on October 18.
+No Kings protests are planned around the Denver area, from Aurora to Wheat Ridge, and throughout Colorado.
+They all take place on Saturday, October 18, but many of them have different start and end times.
 Find details about your closest protest on a national map by No Kings and an online list of events in Colorado.

 In northern Colorado, a rally and food donation drive is planned for 9 a.m. at the Fort Collins Civic Center Park, according to Indivisible Northern Colorado, which will host alongside the League of Women Voters of Larimer County and the American Association of University Professors.